coderabbitai/coderabbit-docs/docs/faq/faq.md

 CodeRabbit requests minimal access to perform code reviews and post comments on Pull Requests.
-On GitHub, it requires read access to metadata, code, discussions, issues, and read/write access to the pull requests.
+On GitHub, it requires read access to metadata, code, discussions, and issues, as well as read/write access to pull requests.
 On GitLab, it requires read access to the repository, and the CodeRabbit Bot user requires a developer role.

 #### How can I add or remove users for my subscription?